 The beach is completely desolate and there is no one around.
 There are no umbrellas so the boxes are open.
 Jim and I climb inside of the box and chill.

-“What the fuck happened last night?”
+“What the hell happened last night?”

 I tell him how I turned his head to the side so he wouldn’t end up like Hendrix or Bon Scott.

 I think we’ve both learned from this experience.
 I love Wolfieso much that he can vomit on me anytime and we can still go forward and rock out!

 He is and will always be one of my best friends in this world.